 Honestly, even though that’s a stupid, teenage, poncy outlook, it did have a sense of logic to it.
 As a teen, not having read much, I had to start somewhere and the classics are a good place to start.
 I’ve since relaxed that rule, because its dumb.
 I read all sorts of things now except for romance novels and most books on best seller lists.
 I can’t help the best seller avoidance.
 I’m just contrary enough to not want to read things that everyone else reads.

-6. Music -> visual synesthesia
+6. I have music -> visual synesthesia

 I am one of only a handful of people in the entire world that sees music as pattern, movement and color.
 I tried to describe it here.
 I am unique.
 The few people I have met who have music -> visual synesthesia, typically only see music as color.
 I see it as three-dimensional moving art.